kartonfarkas/api_docs/source/integrations/index.rst

 We provide various methods for you to integrate with our services.
-You can integrate with the Automation Center by creating a custom node that works with contacts, or you can add your service to the Suite as a menu point and provide an integrated experience for your customers.
+You can integrate with the Automation Center by creating a custom node that works with contacts, or you can add your service to the Suite as a menu point and provide an integrated experience for your users.

 .. raw:: html